wptrainingteam/learn-wp-content/tutorials/wp-multisite-02-manage-a-network.md

 https://multipress.test/wp-login.php?action=register

+After entering their username and email address, they will be asked if they want to create a site, or just register a user account on the network.

 If they choose to create a site, they will need to set the site name and title.

-### Site Themes

-The Themes page allows you to activate specific themes on site.
-This page lists any themes that are not activated for the entire network, and allows you to activate the theme for a specific site.
-This is useful if you want to have a parent theme for the network, and then allow individual sites to use a child theme.
+Once they click signup, the site will be created and the user will be sent an email to activate the new site, after which they will be able to log in to the subsite.

 ## Further reading.